elainatiller/elainatiller.github.io/README.md

 # elainatiller.github.io
 File rundown:
-youtube.py was with youtube API and SQL to store all youtube indormation
+youtube.py used youtube API, SQL, and matplotlib to store all of Joe Rogans Youtube videos information and make charts

-JRP2.db is the database with 2 tables, one for guests and their ids corrpesponding to main JRP table
+JRP2.db is the database with 2 tables, one for guest and their ids corrpesponding to main JRP table

 youtube.csv is all videos in a csv file for backup because the videos were removed from Youtube December 2020